bishalthapa-x/bishalthapax.github.io/_posts/2022-09-04-solve-git-ssh-spring-cloud-config-server-configuration.md

 categories: spring git
 ---

-Spring Cloud Config makes it possible to centralize and externalize configuration properties services in a distributed system.
+Spring Cloud Config Server makes it possible to centralize and externalize configuration properties services in a distributed system.